linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 #### Can we record with or without a live audience?

-Absolutely.

-Whether we're recording for the Podcast Director membership or through my Ko-Fi services, you decide how the recording is done.

-Some examples include:
+Yes.
+We can record in whichever format fits the episode:

-- A public livestream with YouTube chat
+- A public livestream
 - A members-only livestream
 - An unlisted livestream
-- A completely private recording with no livestream at all
+- A private recording with no livestream

-Some people enjoy interacting with chat and answering questions during the episode.

-Others prefer recording privately to avoid interruptions or because the content is intended for a business, a course, internal training, or another platform.

 We'll decide the format before the recording.

 #### What equipment do I and my guests need?

-The better your equipment is, the better the final episode will look and sound.

-A dedicated microphone connected to a computer is strongly recommended.

-However, someone can participate from a phone if that is their only option.
+A dedicated microphone connected to a computer is strongly recommended, but a phone can work if that is the only option.

-**Headphones are mandatory.**

-Without headphones, the microphone may capture the podcast audio and create echo for everyone else.

-Guest cameras are received at a maximum resolution of 720p.
-Higher-resolution cameras are still useful because the image normally looks better after being downscaled.
+**Headphones are mandatory** to avoid echo.
+Guest cameras are received at a maximum resolution of 720p, though higher-quality cameras still help because the image usually looks better after being downscaled.

 ### Publishing and editing

 #### Where will my podcast be published?

-Your podcast episode will be published on my YouTube channel inside its own dedicated podcast playlist.

-You will also receive a completely separate podcast RSS feed so the show can be distributed to:
+Your episode is published on my YouTube channel inside its own dedicated podcast playlist.
+You also receive a separate podcast RSS feed so the show can be distributed to platforms such as:

 - Spotify
 - Apple Podcasts